thanatoskira/toolkit/README.md

 - Addition of the Baidu-Domain-Search - T00l for Search Domain By Baidu
     - Complete AT 2015/7/25

-- Addition of From-Domain-Get-IP - T00l for GET IP BY PING
+- Addition of From-Domain-Get-IP - T00l for Get IP By PING
     - Get All IP Address from a Domain List
     - Complete AT 2015/7/25